pytorch-labs/monarch/docs/source/get_started.md

 Now that you've got the basics, you can:

-1. Check out the [examples](./examples/index) directory for more detailed demonstrations
+1. Check out the [examples](./generated/examples/index) directory for more detailed demonstrations
-2. Explore the [API documentation](api) for a complete reference
+2. Explore the [API documentation](rust-api) for a complete reference
-3. Learn about advanced features in the [How-to guides](howtos)

 ## Troubleshooting